Sparronator9999/YAMDCC/README.md

 ## Disclaimers

 - While this program is mostly complete, I still consider it to be **alpha-quality software!**
-- While measures are taken to reduce the program crash change, you *will* still likely encounter bugs while using this program, especially if feeding the program garbage configs.
+- While measures are taken to reduce the program crash chance, you *will* still likely encounter bugs while using this program, especially if feeding the program garbage configs.
 - This program requires low-level access to some of your computer hardware to apply settings.
 While no issues should arise from this, **I (Sparronator9999) and any other contributers**